 Your AU email

 All students at Aarhus University will receive an AU email address (studentregistrationnumber@post.au.dk).
-It is important that you use this email address when you write to the Student Counsellors' Office or similar recipients.
+It is important that you use this email address when you contact the Student Counsellors' Office or similar recipients.
 It is also important that you check your AU email, as Aarhus University might send you important information – for instance about important deadlines.

 Student Counsellors' Office

-You can buy your books online at www.stakbogladen.dk.
-Stakbogladen is Aarhus University's book store.
-You can find a list of the literature you need for the semester.
-It is also possible to purchase your books at our pop-up shop at Fuglesangs Allé 18, wich is open twice a year in the beginneing of the semester.
-You receive 10% student discount.
+It is also possible to purchase your books at our pop-up shop at Fuglesangs Allé 18, which is open twice a year at the beginning of the semester.

 At AU Library, you can: